 Ironically enough, even though the tables are packed and Dim Sum trolleys are weaving backwards and forwards in between crammed tables that seem to have no space at all, there’s always space for two or three more.

-We called over one of the girl pushing the Dim Sum trolley and made our selection.
-I don’t know what all the Dim Sum dishes are called, but I’ve learned to identify them and remember what tastes good.
+We called over one of the the Dim Sum trolleys and made our selection.
+I don’t know what all the Dim Sum dishes are called, but I’ve learned to identify them by remembering what tastes good.
 The fact that they are colour-coded with a colourful edible something marking the different dishes, makes it a bit easier.

 The names I do remember includes steamed pork rib with black bean and chili sauce, char siew, which is sweet and sour pork, and chee cheong fun.
 Chee cheon fun is a flour based dish, not unlike a large, limp noodle.
 It’s prepared in a soy-based sauce and is unexpectedly delicious.
 We also had lom ai kai, a glutonous rice dish with pork bits and salted egg.
 It tastes better than what it might sound and has a savory, slightly sweet, taste to it.